 I absolutely love stuffed peppers because they're healthy, taste amazing and a great meal all in one pepper.
 You get your intake of vegetables, carbohydrates, protein and dairy.
 It's also fun to experiment using different meats (ground beef, turkey, chicken or even venison) and different colors of bell peppers (red pepper will always be my favorite).

 This soup is like a deconstructed stuffed pepper and will take around 30 minutes to prepare.
-You can serve this with rice and cheddar cheese if you'd like.
+You can serve this one pot soup with rice and cheddar cheese if you'd like.

 18. Quinoa, Chickpea and Spinach Soup